tibs/markup-history/markup-history.rst

   This is a heading
   -----------------
   This is a paragraph.
 Body text is not indented.

   - This is a list item.
 Words can be _italic_, *bold* or +mono+ - yes, that's paired plus-signs.
   - This is a list item as well.
 We don't need blank lines between list items.
   +
   This is more of the second list item.
 It is "`joined on`" by the `+`.footnote:[Note the quotation marks around _joined on_.]

   This is a sub-heading
   ~~~~~~~~~~~~~~~~~~~~~
   Sub-section body text is not indented either.
-What makes sense for
-  programming languages is irritating for text.

 ----